Interview with Roma Timoshpolski the CEO of YozmaTech

 We specialize in specializing.
 The most important thing is the right communication with the clients.
 That is why many of them have been with us for a long time.
 At first, it was only recruiting, and now we build whole teams from scratch for them.

 How do you see the company in the future?

 We plan to move further in all the three directions we are working on now.

 The first one is recruiting in Ukraine.
 We see that many companies open offices here.
 But not always they can organize recruiting processes in the right way.
 They say, Lviv is a big village, and everybody knows each other despite the fact that there are around twenty thousand software developers in the city.
 It takes time for a company to build a reputation.
 You can see the industry growth even with office rent ads.
 A lot of new business premises are being built, not just old factories and structures that undergo renovation.

-The second direction is outstaffing.
+The second direction is outstaffing in Ukraine.
 Companies want to control the development process and have full transparency.
 This model, when the client has their own CTO, is perfect for startups, it is the so-called lean agile approach.
 This way they can move forward quickly, and build their team without the unnecessary bureaucracy.

 And the third direction is consulting.
 These are our Yozma circles – hi-tech industry leaders who have reached such a high level of professionalism to provide consulting services.

 Let’s say we have a client who needs to make a decision on the website architecture with hundreds of thousands of visitors a month.
 They need the right structure to process everything quickly, the right technology that they will not have to change in 2 years.
 In this case we can offer to outsource website development: we recommend an expert that can provide consulting to them, identify their needs and give advice that can save a lot of money.

 Or, for instance, a startup interested in entering the US market.